Career Unrest Got You Befuzzled?

 Are you happy with your career?
-Career dissatisfaction is directly related to early mortality.
+Know that career dissatisfaction is directly related to early mortality.

 If you know you hate your job, you can attack the problem head-on.
 The trouble, however, may not be so obvious.
 You may be suffering from career unrest – a vague, uneasy feeling that you are not accomplishing what you would like in your work life.